Chapter G, Eligibility Budgets

 Revision 09-4; Effective December 1, 2009

 The full SSI federal benefit rate for an individual is the income standard or limit used for a person, if a person lives with his ineligible spouse during any part of a calendar month.
 The income of the ineligible spouse may be deemed available to the person.
-See Section E-7000, Deeming Income, and Section G-2311, Spouse-to-Spouse Noninstitutional Deeming.
+See E-7000, Deeming Income, and G-2311, Spouse-to-Spouse Noninstitutional Deeming.

 The institutional special income limit for an individual is the income standard or limit used for a person, if a person lives with his ineligible spouse during any part of a calendar month and the MEPD program is Community Attendant Services (CAS).